Painting in Humid Climates: How to Overcome Challenges and Find Solutions

 Choosing the Right Paint Sheen for Humidity

--Flat or matte paint is non-reflective and excellent at hiding surface imperfections.
-However, it offers the least moisture resistance.
-Only use flat paint for ceilings or in dry, indoor areas.
+Flat or Matte: Non-reflective and excellent at hiding imperfections, but offers the least moisture resistance.
+Best reserved for ceilings or dry indoor areas.

--Eggshell or satin paint has a soft, velvety sheen.
-It resists moisture better than flat paint and is a good choice for indoor walls.
-Multiple coats may be needed for best protection.
+Eggshell or Satin: A soft, velvety sheen that resists moisture better than flat paint.
+A great choice for interior walls, though multiple coats may be needed for added protection.

--Semi-gloss paint has a medium sheen and more moisture resistance.
-Use it for high-humidity areas like kitchens, bathrooms, and trim.
-It’s also easy to clean.
+Semi-Gloss: Provides moderate sheen and strong moisture resistance, making it ideal for bathrooms, kitchens, and trim.
+It’s also easy to wipe clean.

 Primer